Canterbury for Collectors

 of Canterbury and his staff

 Once you complete your visit, the streets surrounding the Cathedral are home to some truly wonderful shops for collectors of every sort.
-Antique stores and malls are sprinkled through the area, and there is no shortage of specialist shops offering contemporary collectibles, including some of Britain's finest china, glass, jewelery, fine linens, and an endless list of merchandise on the collector's list.
+Antique stores and malls are sprinkled through the area, and there is no shortage of specialist shops offering contemporary collectables, including some of Britain's finest china, glass, jewellery, fine linens, and an endless list of merchandise on the collector's list.

 The Magpie's Nest -

 packed with juvenalia collectables

 If you are seeking juvenalia, be sure to make a visit to The Magpie's Nest, just down the street from the Cathedral entrance.
 The shop is small, but crammed full of delights including teddy bears, miniatures, and some of the most enchanting hand-painted figures it has been our pleasure to see.

 The owner is a charming lady who will answer any questions you may have and will inform you of other shops in the area of interest.

 Another shop that is located in Canterbury, as well as other towns throughout England, is the English Teddy Bear Company.
 In addition to some unique teddies of their own design, they offer some interesting wearing apparel in teddy themes.
 One of the major draws to Canterbury for our tour is a visit to Canterbury Bears Ltd. Their factory is situated a short drive from Canterbury in the village of Littlebourne, and you can arrange a tour of their facility with an advance phone call.

 Its fascinating to see the artists at Canterbury Bears working their magic on a teddy bear

 Maude and John Blackburn are the company directors and they have been producing some truly wonderful teddy designs since 1980, supplying some of Britain's finest stores, including Harrods Department store.